7 Brutal Realities regarding Arrest

 Disclaimer: No legal counsel have been consulted in the production of this article and this should not be considered legal advice.
-Instead it is a look at the realities involving arrest and interrogation in Japan irregardless of ones guilt or innocence.
+Instead it is a look at the realities involving arrest, interrogation and confinement in Japan regardless of ones guilt or innocence.

 Introduction

-Japan is a highly advanced country with a powerful economy and a fair amount of “western” ideals and culture.
-That having been said, the criminal justice system in Japan is uniquely Japanese and varies considerably from anything one has likely encountered in any other country.
+Japan is a highly advanced nation with a powerful economy and a fair amount of “western” ideals and culture.
+That having been said, the criminal justice system in Japan is uniquely Japanese and varies considerably from anything one has likely encountered in any other place.
 The following are realities you need to be prepared for if you are arrested in Japan….

 Relax.
 You have been arrested and initially all the police will want from you is information.
 Slow down.
 Be confused.
 Be disoriented, at least appear to be.
 Consider speaking only English, avoid using Japanese.
 Ask about seeing someone from your Embassy.
 Do not sign anything.